kosiyyu/Kosiyyu/README.md

 - 🔭 I’m currently focused on learning Golang and its frameworks.
 - 🌱 Aspiring to explore diverse opportunities in the tech industry.
-- 👀 Experienced in Java, Spring, C#, R, JavaScript, Typescript
+- 👀 Experienced in Java, Spring, C#, Python, R, JavaScript, Typescript
 - 📫 Feel free to contact me via email at kosiyyu@gmail.com, v1cursedcat@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/kosiyyu.
 <!---
 Kosiyyu/Kosiyyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.